anjathiart/100-days-of-code/r1-log.md

 ### R1D43 - 20200913
 Started CS50W 2020 Project 3: Mail. *Design a front-end for an email client that makes API calls to send and receive emails.*
 I familiarised myself with the app structure and started working on the compose new mail logic.
 I was losing my log data in dev-tools when ever the page reload was triggered.
 This might be trivial but it's good to know I can change the settings for the dev-console to 'preserve-log'.

+### R1D44 - 20200914
+Mail Project.
+I struggled a bit to get the React JSX script working but eventually found a way and am now rendering react components on my page.
+Email cards are rendered to show the list of emails in each mailbox.
+Learnt that JSX uses 'className' instead of 'class' - but the warnings / error reporting in the dev-console is really very specific which helps.